frank-r-ray/miniature-giggle/lophen.md

 > Choose one Charisma-based skill.
 You attempt checks with that skill using your Intelligence modifier instead of your Charisma modifier.
 - Honeyed Words
 > You receive a +1 trait bonus on Diplomacy checks.
 In addition, you receive a +1 trait bonus to the DC of any charm or compulsion that does not provide ongoing control and results in peaceful acts, such as calm emotions, sleep, or a suggestion to lay down arms.
-- Reactionary
+- Slippery
-> You gain a +2 trait bonus on initiative checks.
+> You have escaped from so many dangerous situations in your life that you’ve gotten quite good at not getting caught.
+You gain a +1 trait bonus on Stealth checks and Stealth is a class skill for you.

 ### Stats
 Point Buy: 30